ingridaingrida/Python/Readme.txt

 --Roman Number Converter
-Roman Numeral Converter is a Python code for converting roman numbers to arabic and vice versa.
+Roman Number Converter is a Python code for converting roman numbers to arabic and vice versa.

 --Requirements
 Python installed